nextBillyonair/DPM/README.md

 # ELBO <a> name="#elbo"</a>
   1. Implements SVI with ELBO loss.
-  2. Requires a Variational Model to learn, in addition to P and Q models.
+  2. Requires a Conditional Model to learn, in addition to P and Q models.

 # MCMC Methods <a name="mcmc-methods"></a>
   1. [Metropolis–Hastings](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm)